cambiotraining/unix-shell/materials/99-extras/03-faqs.md

 ```

 Person A is running a tool that takes some input data and outputs into the results directory.
 If they specify a command as follows:
-	command --input data/input_file.txt  --output results/
+`	command --input data/input_file.txt  --output results/`

 This command will work for Person A provided they are in the `my_awesome_project` folder.
-If they instead decide to copy the folder to ~/Desktop, the code will still work.
+If they instead decide to copy the folder to `~/Desktop`, the code will still work.
 Further, if they shared the same code with Person B, the code will still work for them when ran as-is as long as Person B runs the code relative to `my_awesome_project` (i.e. they can cd into that folder, wherever it’s located in their filesystem).
 However, if Person A instead used a full path:
-command --input /home/hugot/Documents/my_awesome_project/data/input_file.txt  --output /home/hugot/Documents/my_awesome_project/data/results/
+`command --input /home/hugot/Documents/my_awesome_project/data/input_file.txt  --output /home/hugot/Documents/my_awesome_project/data/results/`

 there would arise some issues:
 The code is very long and therefore harder to read.